How to Use ChatGPT for School Assignments (Without Plagiarizing)

 Why ChatGPT Isn’t a “Cheat Code” (And How to Treat It)

-ChatGPT isn’t a magic essay writer—it’s a collaborator.
-Think of it as a brainstorming partner, research assistant, or editor.
-The key?
-You stay in the driver’s seat.
+Before diving into the specifics, it’s essential to understand one fundamental point: ChatGPT isn’t a magic essay writer—it’s a collaborator.
+Think of it as a brainstorming partner, research assistant, or editor, helping you with the early stages of work, providing suggestions, or refining your drafts.
+The crucial thing to remember is that you stay in the driver’s seat.

 Red Flags Professors Watch For: